 As mentioned above, Middlesex Centre's Official Plan designates the subject property as 'Hamlet' within the Poplar Hill and Coldstream Hamlet Area.
-The property also contains Flood Plain overlay and Natural Environment areas.
-'Significant Woodland' is also identified on Schedule 'B' - Greenlands System.

 Section 5.1.3 - Hamlet Settlement Areas states that lands within the 'Hamlet' designation include residential, commercial, industrial, and parks and recreation uses.
 Specific lands shall be established in more detailed through the zoning by-law.
 Hamlet Areas are expected to accommodate only limited future development, through infilling within the existing settlement boundaries.
 New lots shall generally be created through the consent process, however, plans of subdivision will be utilized where vacant lands exist within Hamlets between the existing built up area and the existing settlement boundary.